-Whether you want to be ready for it all or you want to incorporate some French wedding traditions to your own big day, here is everything you need to know about weddings in France.
+Whether you want to be ready for it all, learn wedding in French and how to give French wedding vows, or you want to incorporate some French wedding traditions to your own big day, here is everything you need to know about weddings in France.

 Congratulations, you have been invited to a French wedding.
+Yes, a wedding in French.
 You have received an engraved invitation in the mail, now what?